 1denyhosts was used for ssh, but eventually was abandoned.
 It was quite a bit simpler to configure than fail2ban, and this was its strength, but it is also more limited, and has vulnerabilities.

 '''

 so its a rule to block INPUT on ssh, http, https, and 22222

 make sure ports are right.

 you could also use the single iptables too, just need to specify the right port.

-#the blocktype=DROP here, goes to actions.d/iptables-multiport.conf, and changes bloc

-Now, a few notes on this file.

 '''